pingidentity/pingidentity-devops-getting-started/docs/deployMonitoringStack.md

     ```
 ### Learn about the configuration

-  There is a lot that can be covered regarding the configuration.
-We will focus on what is key to making this demo work with minimal intervention and what you may want to edit.
+  There is a lot that can be discussed regarding the configuration.
+We'll focus on what is key to making this use case functional with minimal intervention, and describe what you may want to edit.

-  > All of the relevant configurations are located in 10-monitoring-stack/configs.
+  > All of the relevant configurations are located in your local `pingidentity-devops-getting-started/11-docker-compose/10-monitoring-stack/configs`.

   1. PingDirectory
       ```